Hasahn French

-Hasahn French (born March 9, 1998) is an American professional basketball player who last played for Krka of the Premier A Slovenian Basketball League and the ABA League Second Division.
+Hasahn French (born March 9, 1998) is an American professional basketball player for Golden Eagle Ylli of the Kosovo Basketball Superleague.
 He played college basketball for the Saint Louis Billikens.

 High school career

 French grew up in Middletown, New York and did not play organized basketball until eighth grade, instead playing running back on youth league football teams.
 After a five-inch growth spurt, he was noticed by Middletown High School coach Jim Kelly and joined the team in eighth grade, helping the team become the Class AA section 9 champions.
 French transferred to Springfield Commonwealth Academy following his freshman year.
 As a senior, he had 38 points, 18 rebounds and 10 assists against Brewster Academy.
 He led the team to winning the Hoophall Classic, defeating Cushing Academy 61–56.
 French finished with 10 points and 17 rebounds and was named MVP.
 A four-star recruit, French committed to playing college basketball for Saint Louis over UMass and UNLV.